lsampras/compiler-2019/README.md

 # Compiler Construction

-The main objective of this project is to learn data structures via practice
+The main objective of this project is to learn data structures and memory management
 ---
 ##### Usage:
 	$ make clean